Leakage-Robust Bayesian Persuasion: Lower Bounds on the Price of Robustness

 To see why the two properties of \Cref{ex:hard-instance-supermodular} are useful, we first consider the extreme case of public persuasion where all signals are leaked.
-The following lemma shows the lower bound on the price of worst-case robustness ($\PoWR_k$) at $k = n - 1$. \begin{theorem} In \Cref{ex:hard-instance-supermodular}, we have $\PoWR_{n-1} \coloneqq \OPTprivate/\OPTpublic\ge\Omega(n)$. \end{theorem}
+The following lemma shows the lower bound on the price of robust persuasiveness ($\PoWR_k$) at $k = n - 1$. \begin{theorem} In \Cref{ex:hard-instance-supermodular}, we have $\PoWR_{n-1} \coloneqq \OPTprivate/\OPTpublic\ge\Omega(n)$. \end{theorem}

 \begin{proof}[Proof of \Cref{thm:lower-bound-private-public}] Since the prior probability of state $\omega_1$ is $\lambda = 2^{-n}$, the sender gains a utility of at most $\lambda\cdot V(N) = O(1)$ under state $\omega_1$.
 Therefore, we will focus on the utility under $\omega_0$.
 Let $(\bmuzero,\bmuone)$ be any publicly persuasive scheme and let $S$ be a realized subset of adopters.
 To ensure that all agents in $S$ follow the signal, the probability of $S$ is constrained by the adopter with smallest persuasion level: $\bmuzero(S)\le \min_{i\in S}\theta_i \cdot\bmuone(S)=\theta_{\max(S)}\cdot\bmuone(S)$.
 Additionally, by property~(2) of \Cref{ex:hard-instance-supermodular}, the sender's utility satisfies $V(S)\le 2^{\max (S)+1}$.
 These two observations together yield an upper bound on sender's utility from persuading each subset $S$: